scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

    :alt: dtmslice membrane
    :width: 400

 If you are happy with your results, you can close the `dtmslice` window, wait until the Scipion tomo dialog is updated with the information of your picking, and register the output in Scipion.
+As a reference, we picked around 60 different locations along different slices in the montage view with default settings to define the membrane.

 We now have all the information we need to extract your initially picked "user points" based on the orientation described by the geometry of the membrane we have just defined.
 To that end, we will combine the output of both picking protocols with the **dynamo - model workflow** protocol.